fgasdia/LongwaveModePropagator.jl/docs/src/fieldcomponents.md

 The columns are, in order, the `Ez`, `Ey`, and `Ex` field components.

-Here are quick plots of the amplitude
+Here are quick plots of the amplitude:

 ```@example components
 fieldlabels = ["Ez" "Ey" "Ex"]